Mathcounts

-MathCounts, stylized as MATHCOUNTS, is a nonprofit organization that provides grades 6 through 8 extracurricular mathematics programs in all U.S. states, plus the District of Columbia, Puerto Rico, Guam, and U.S. Virgin Islands.
-Its mission is to provide engaging math programs for middle school students of all ability levels to build confidence and improve attitudes about math and problem solving.
+Mathcounts, stylized as MATHCOUNTS, is a nonprofit organization that provides extracurricular mathematics programs for grades 6 through 8 in every U.S. state, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, Department of Defense schools, and State Department schools.
+Its mission is to provide engaging math programs for middle school students of all ability levels to build confidence and improve attitudes about math and problem-solving.

-In MathCounts, testing is conducted in four separate rounds: the Sprint, Target, Team, and Countdown rounds.
+In Mathcounts, testing is conducted in four separate rounds: the Sprint, Target, Team, and Countdown rounds.

-The Sprint Round consists of 30 problems to be completed within the time limit of 40 minutes.
-This round is meant to test the accuracy and speed of the competitor.
-As a result of the difficulty and time constraints, many competitors will not finish all of the problems in the Sprint Round.
+The Sprint Round consists of 30 problems to be completed in 40 minutes.
+This round tests competitors' accuracy and speed.
+As a result of the difficulty and time constraint, many competitors do not finish all the problems in the Sprint Round.

-The Target Round consists of eight problems.
-Problems are presented in sets of two, with each set having a six minute time limit.
-Calculators are permitted on this portion of the test.
-This round is meant to test the accuracy and problem solving skills of the competitor.
-Many later problems are highly difficult, even with the aid of a calculator, and it is common for some students to leave questions blank.
+The Target Round consists of eight problems presented in sets of two, with each set having a six-minute time limit.
+Calculators are permitted.
+This round tests competitors' accuracy and problem-solving skills.
+The problems get progressively more difficult, and even with the aid of a calculator, students commonly leave questions blank.

 The Team Round consists of 10 problems to be solved in 20 minutes.
-This round, similar to the Target Round, allows use of a calculator.
-Only the four students on a school or state's team can take this round officially.
-The Team Round is meant to test the collaboration and problem solving skills of the team.
+Calculators are permitted.
+Only the four students on a school's or state's team may take this round officially.
+The Team Round tests the team's collaboration and problem-solving skills.

-The Countdown Round is an optional round with a buzzer type question format.
-Competitors can buzz in to answer questions.
-Execution of the Countdown Round varies from different locations, with some using a one-on-one format and some having multiple competitors at the buzzers at the same time.
-The Countdown Round may be official(has an impact on your score) or unofficial depending on the location.
-The Countdown Round is meant to test the speed and reflexes of a competitor.
-The Countdown Round is the official determinant of the National Champion at MathCounts Nationals.
+The Countdown Round is optional.
+Competitors buzz in to answer questions.
+Execution of the Countdown Round varies, with some locations using a one-on-one format and some having multiple competitors at the buzzers at once.
+The Countdown Round may be official (affecting competitors' rankings) or unofficial.
+It tests competitors' speed and reflexes.
+The Countdown Round determines the National Champion at Mathcounts Nationals.

 Topics covered in the competition include geometry, counting, probability, number theory, and algebra.